STAY IN THE HIMALAYAN MOUNTAINS

-Charles Horton Cooley describes the construction of one’s “looking-glass self” to occur in three definitive steps.
-The first step, according to Cooley is, “the imagination of our appearance to the other person” (Cooley 1902, 189).
-In other words, we, to the best of our abilities, put ourselves in the heads of others and try to evaluate our appearance from an external perspective.
-Second, we imagine “his judgment of that appearance” (Cooley 189).
-So, after we first imagine our appearance from another individual’s perspective, we imagine what that individual thinks about what we imagine they have concluded.
+Charles Horton Cooley describes the construction of one’s “looking-glass self” to occur in three steps.
+The first step, according to Cooley is, “the imagination of our appearance to the other person.”
+Second step, we imagine “his judgment of that appearance.”
+After we first imagine our appearance from another individual’s perspective, we imagine what that individual thinks about what we imagine they have concluded.
 Based upon what we think of the judgments of the external individual, we experience the third step: “some sort of feeling such as pride or mortification” (Cooley 1902, 189).

 through the Looking Glass Self.
 The development of Stereotypes and